 One study found that feeding constipated mice resistant starch from bananas sped up the movement of stools through their intestines (

-Bottom Line: The resistant starch in green bananas acts like soluble fiber, and has been used to treat constipation.
+Summary The resistant starch in green bananas acts like soluble fiber and has been used to treat constipation.
 It may also help reduce diarrhea.

-Many articles on the internet claim bananas cause constipation.
-Studies haven't confirmed this, but some people believe they are a risk factor for constipation.
+Many articles on the internet claim that bananas cause constipation.
+Studies haven't confirmed this, but some people believe they are a risk factor for this condition.

 In one study, German researchers investigated the perceived effects of various food items on stool consistency.
 They surveyed three groups:

-- IBS: 766 patients with IBS, where constipation was a major symptom.
+- IBS: 766 patients had irritable bowel syndrome (IBS), where constipation was a major symptom.

-When the three groups were asked which foods or beverages caused constipation, bananas were mentioned by 29–48% of respondents.
+When the 3 groups were asked which foods or beverages caused constipation, bananas were mentioned by 29–48% of respondents.

 In fact, only chocolate and white bread were named more often (

 Summary There is no strong evidence that bananas cause constipation, although one survey found that some people believe they do.